rapidsai/cuml/cuML/DEVELOPER_GUIDE.md

 ```

 ## Asynchronous operations and stream ordering
 All ML algorithms should be as asynchronous as possible avoiding the use of the default stream (aka as NULL or `0` stream).
-If an implementation only requires a single CUDA Stream the stream from `ML::cumlHandle_impl` should be used:
+Implementations that require only one CUDA Stream should use the stream from `ML::cumlHandle_impl`:
 ```cpp
 void foo(const ML::cumlHandle_impl& h, ...)
 {